banderson6979/storefront/README.markdown

 It is a Rails 4 app with Ruby 2.3.0

 ## Running on your Cloud9
-Set up application:
+#Set up application:
-    1. Create a new workspace by clicking on “Create  a new workspace” in the Dashboard page.
+    #1.
+Create a new workspace by clicking on “Create  a new workspace” in the Dashboard page.
-    2. On the New workspace page
+    #2.
+On the New workspace page
         a. name your app pre_employment_app,
         b. at the option of “Clone for git or Mercurial URL” enter the following url: git@bitbucket.org:takeofflabs/youtech.git.
         c.
 Choose the Ruby template in “Choose a template”